Stuuhli/effective-waddle/readme.md

 cp .env.example .env
 ```

-Key settings such as FastAPI secrets, PostgreSQL credentials, Milvus host, and GraphRAG defaults are
+Key settings such as FastAPI secrets, PostgreSQL credentials and GraphRAG defaults are
 documented in the template.
 See [`.env.example`](.env.example) for the authoritative reference.

 For generating a FastAPI Key, you can paste the following script into a python terminal